tajhini/csc-249-p4-diy-ping-traceroute/README.md

 2. Why do you think you observe this trend (or lack thereof)?

 ## Deliverables
-Your work on this project must be submitted for grading on the last day of classes - THURSDAY DECEMBER 14th at 11:59PM.
+Your work on this project must be submitted for grading on the last day of classes - **THURSDAY DECEMBER 14th at 11:59PM**.
 Because this is the last day of the class before finals, **no extensions will be available.** Work submitted after the due date will not be graded and will receive a score of zero.
+Seriously.

 All work must be submitted via Gradescope.
 This project counts for 15 points towards your final course grade.